SiliconLabs/automated-measurement-framework/Examples/RX/README.md

 - Sensitivity with frequency offset
 - Waterfall diagram
 - RSSI sweep
+- Blocking performance

 As these measurements are all derivatives of the Sensitivity class, we will focus on doing a basic sensitivity measurement in the "Getting started" section.
 All other measurement options can be easily figured out from the class documentations in this page.

 Required instruments:

 - Silicon Laboratories EFR32 with RAILTest configured
-- Signal generator (tested with ... )
+- Signal generator (tested with Rohde&Schwarz SMBV100A and HP E4432B)
 - (optional) Shielded box
-- (for blocking) Other signal generator or spectrum analyzer with generator functionality (tested with ...)
+- (for blocking) Other signal generator or spectrum analyzer with generator functionality (tested with Rohde&Schwarz SMBV100A, HP E4432B and Anritsu MS2692A)
+- (optional) Spectrum analyzer for automatic CTUNE setting (tested with Anritsu MS2692A and Rohde&Schwarz FSV)

 ## Getting started

-Follow these steps to start measuring CW TX power with the Automated Measurement Framework:
+Follow these steps to start measuring RX performance with the Automated Measurement Framework:

 1. Install the framework by following the steps described in the README of the main folder
 2. Activate the virtual environment by running the `activate_environment` script from PowerShell